CCExtractor/sample-platform/.github/ISSUE_TEMPLATE.md

 - [ ] I have read and understood the [contributors guide](https://github.com/CCExtractor/sample-platform/blob/master/.github/CONTRIBUTING.md).
 - [ ] I have checked that the bug-fix I am reporting can be replicated, or that the feature I am suggesting isn't already present.
 - [ ] I have checked that the issue I'm posting isn't already reported.
-- [ ] I have checked that the issue I'm porting isn't already solved and no duplicates exist in [closed issues](https://github.com/CCExtractor/sample-platform/issues?q=is%3Aissue+is%3Aclosed) and in [opened issues](https://github.com/CCExtractor/sample-platform/issues)
+- [ ] I have checked that the issue I'm posting isn't already solved and no duplicates exist in [closed issues](https://github.com/CCExtractor/sample-platform/issues?q=is%3Aissue+is%3Aclosed) and in [opened issues](https://github.com/CCExtractor/sample-platform/issues)
 - [ ] I have checked the pull requests tab for existing solutions/implementations to my issue/suggestion.

 **My familiarity with the project is as follows (check one, eg [X]):**